 As a school we believe in providing a disciplined, safe and structured school environment.
 This will be based on a culture of high aspirations, high expectations and a firm approach to poor behaviour.
 With learning and progress at the core we will not accept any disruptive or defiant behaviour that impacts on the capacity of our students to learn in a safe, stimulating and aspirational learning environment.

-- Our mission is to guide our pupils to become ‘Determined, Ambitious Learners’.
+- Our mission is to guide our students to become ‘Determined, Ambitious Learners’.

 - The Cumberland School has clear expectations to ensure that everybody maximises their achievement and that effective teaching and learning takes place.

 - The Cumberland behaviour policy and corridor checklist outlines how to keep our learning environment safe and make sure that all students can learn in an atmosphere of mutual respect.